-In addition to the expenditure elasticities, estimates of the FRISCH parameters (FRISCH, 1959) are required.
-The FRISCH parameter measures the ratio between total disposable income and supernumerary (luxury good) income.
+Thus, 'low income' households in Moro and Sckokai (2000) correspond with household 1 (poorest), 'medium.-low' corresponds with household 3; 'medium.-high' corresponds with household 5; and 'high' corresponds with household 7.
+Given Engel's Law, poor households exhibit higher income elasticities than wealthier households, reflecting the larger consumption share of 'necessities' in the consumption bundle.
+For many commodities, Engel's Law is observed in the expenditure elasticity estimates (i.e., declining expenditure elasticity for richer households).
+In those cases where the Law does not hold across all households, a linear extrapolation across households is applied, employing those estimates which adhere to Engel's observation.
+For non-agro-food commodities, income elasticity estimates from version 7 GTAP (Narayanan and Walmsley, 2008) are implemented.
+Some adjustment is made to these elasticities to ensure that Engel's Aggregation is maintained.43 between total disposable income and supernumerary (luxury good) income within the linear expenditure system (LES) of final demands.
 The larger is the absolute value of the parameter the poorer is the household, since more income is allocated to subsistence purchases.
-Employing data for Australian households, Dixon and Lluch (1977) estimated a FRISCH value of 1.82 for average income households - this is applied to household 4 in the model.
-Moreover, they empirically showed, based upon a log linear regression analysis, that the Frisch parameter declines by approximately 0.36 per cent for every for every one per cent increase in GNP per capita In the ORANI-ESP data, the midpoint income level is chosen for each household, whilst income changes with respect to each prior household (in the direction of both poorer and wealthier households) are calculated.
+It can be shown Dixon and Lluch (1977) that the Firsch parameter is equivalent to the elasticity of marginal utility with respect to changes in expenditure.
+Consequently, with falling (rising) real incomes, poorer households face larger utility or real income falls (rises) resulting in greater income inequality (equality).
+Employing data for Australian households,44 Dixon and Lluch (1977) estimated a FRISCH value of 1.82 for average income households - this is applied to median household 4 in the model.
+Moreover, they empirically showed, based upon a log linear regression analysis, that the Frisch parameter declines by approximately 0.36 per cent for every for every one per cent increase in GNP per capita In our data, the midpoint income level is chosen for each household, whilst income changes with respect to each prior household (in the direction of both poorer and wealthier households) are calculated.
 Given a starting point of 1.82 for household 4, it is possible to calculate the increase/decrease in FRISCH with decreases/increases in household income.
 Thus, for the 8 households (poorest first), the absolute values of the FRISCH parameters are 2.85; 2.30, 2.01; 1.82; 1.63; 1.50; 1.26 and 1.03.